Combining E-Graphs with Abstract Interpretation: Implementation

 \section{Implementation}

-To demonstrate the theory described above, we implement interval arithmetic (IA~\cite{Moore2009IntroductionAnalysis}) for real valued expressions using the extensible \texttt{egg} library, as an e-class analysis \cite{Willsey2021Egg:Saturation}.
+To demonstrate the theory described above, we implement interval arithmetic (IA)~\cite{Moore2009IntroductionAnalysis} for real valued expressions using the extensible \texttt{egg} library, as an e-class analysis \cite{Willsey2021Egg:Saturation}.
 We consider a concrete domain corresponding to sets of extended real numbers, i.e. $\mathcal{C} = \mathcal{P}(\mathbb{R} \cup \{-\infty, +\infty\})$ where $\mathcal{P}$ denotes the power set.
 We associate each expression with a \texttt{binary64}~\cite{2008IEEEArithmetic} valued interval (a finite abstract domain),

-In this setting the abstraction and concretization functions are as follows (infima and suprema always exist in this setting):
+In this setting the abstraction and concretization functions are as follows (infima/suprema always exist in this setting):

+For this work we supported the following set of operators, +, -, $\times$, /, $\sqrt{}$, \texttt{pow}, \texttt{exp} and \texttt{ln}.
 To ensure correctness, we use `outwardly rounded IA' which conservatively rounds upper bounds towards $+ \infty$ (round\_up) and lower bounds towards $- \infty$ (round\_down) \cite{Moore2009IntroductionAnalysis,Kulisch1981ComputerPractice}.
-For particular operators, e.g. $\sqrt{x}$, we are unable to control the rounding mode, so conservatively add or subtract one unit in the last place for upper and lower bounds respectively.
+For the elementary functions, $\sqrt{},\texttt{exp}$ and $\texttt{ln}$, we use default library implementations but are unable to control the rounding mode, so conservatively add or subtract one unit in the last place for upper and lower bounds respectively.
 Provided \texttt{NaN}s do not appear in the input expression evaluation they are not generated by the e-graph exploration.
+Furthermore abstract intervals containing $-0$ shall be mapped by $\gamma$ to sets containing $0\in \mathcal{C}$.